SRIJON027/Chakma-Hate-Speech-Survey-App/README.md

 Windows 10/11

-Python 3.8 or higher (You are using 3.13.5)
+Python 3.8 or higher

 A Google Cloud Service Account JSON key

 🚀 Installation & Setup

-1. Project Setup
+Project Setup

-Open your terminal (Command Prompt or PowerShell) and navigate to your project folder:
+Open your terminal and navigate to your project folder:

 cd D:\chakma_survey_app

-2. Install Libraries
+Install Libraries

-Run the following command to install the required Python packages:

 pip install streamlit pandas gspread google-auth

-3. Google Sheet Setup (CRITICAL STEP)
+Google Sheet Setup (CRITICAL STEP)

-Most errors happen here.
-Follow these steps exactly:

-Create a new Google Sheet at sheets.new.
+Create a new Google Sheet.

-Name it: Chakma_Final_Database (or similar).

-Copy and Paste these exact headers into Row 1 (Cells A1 to J1):
+Copy and paste these headers into Row 1 (A1 to J1):

 Original text | User1_Name | User1_Option_1 | User1_Option_2 | User2_Name | User2_Option_1 | User2_Option_2 | User3_Name | User3_Option_1 | User3_Option_2

-(Ensure each is in its own column, A through J).

-Paste your 10,000 comments into Column A (Original text) starting from Row 2.
+Paste your comments into Column A starting from Row 2.

-Click Share (top right) > Paste your Service Account Email: chakma-annotations-sa@socialapp-e3e52.iam.gserviceaccount.com
+Share the sheet with your Service Account email and give Editor permission.

-Set permission to Editor > Click Send.

-Copy the Sheet ID from the URL (the string between /d/ and /edit) and paste it into app.py at line 8: SHEET_ID = "...".
+Copy the Sheet ID from the URL and paste it into app.py at line 8:

+SHEET_ID = "YOUR_SHEET_ID_HERE"

-4. Secrets Configuration
+Secrets Configuration

-Streamlit needs your API keys to talk to Google.

-Create a folder named .streamlit inside your project folder.
+Create a folder named .streamlit in your project folder.

-Inside that folder, create a file named secrets.toml.

-Paste your Google Service Account credentials into secrets.toml in this format:
+Inside it, create secrets.toml with your Service Account credentials:

 [gcp_service_account]
 type = "service_account"
-project_id = "socialapp-e3e52"
+project_id = "YOUR_PROJECT_ID"
 private_key_id = "..."
 private_key = "-----BEGIN PRIVATE KEY-----\n..."
-client_email = "..."
+client_email = "YOUR_SERVICE_ACCOUNT_EMAIL"
 client_id = "..."
-# ... (add the rest of your JSON file content here)
+# ... rest of JSON content

 ▶️ Running the App

-In your terminal, run:

 streamlit run app.py